 About This Species

-Wild chervil is a biennial to short-lived perennial in the Parsley family.
+Wild chervil (Cow parsley, Wild beaked parsley) is a biennial to short-lived perennial in the Parsley family.
 It is typically found along roadsides, fencelines, streambanks, in ditches and competing with pasture and hay crops.
+It is native to Europe, Asia and Northern Africa.
 It has a thick taproot that spreads aggressively, as deep as 2 meters into the soil, and is very difficult to remove.
+Wild chervil is designated as a Regional Noxious Weed by the BC Weed Control Act, as well as a Provincial Containment species by the BC Provincial Priority Invasive Species List.

 How to Identify